Navigating entanglement via Ruderman-Kittel-Kasuya-Yosida exchange: Snake, bouncing, boundary-residing, pulse, and damping-stabilized time-frozen trajectories: Results

-In all figures shown in this section, bold italic letters M and P denote the mixed and pure states, respectively.
-Without loss of generality, the following defaults are adopted in our numerical simulations.
-We consider isotropic exchange and the configuration in Fig. \ref{fig:sche}(a), described in Eq. (\ref{eq:rAB}), with the vibrational frequency and exchange strength set equal, $\omega ^{A}=\omega ^{B}=\omega $ and $ J_{0}^{A}=J_{0}^{B}\equiv J_{0}$, namely $\gamma =1$.
-The qubit motion begins from a position outside the exchange nodes.
-Choose $\phi _{B}=0$.
-Equation (\ref{eq:rhot}) is used for the in-phase and antiphase motions (Sec. \ref{sec:inp}), while Eqs. (\ref{eq:varrho_t}) and (\ref{eq:Ut_tau}) are used for the out-of-phase motion (Secs. \ref{sec:outp}).
-These results are confirmed to be consistent with the direct numerical solution of Eq. ( \ref{eq:dvarrhodt}).
-Energies are in units of $\left\vert J_{0}\right\vert $ , and time $t$ in unit of $\hbar /\left\vert J_{0}\right\vert $.
-Using $ \left\vert \varepsilon \right\vert =0.01$, which is small enough to observe the occurrence of ESD, ESB, or TZD, and choosing $J_{0}=-1$, the characteristic operating frequency $f=1/T^{\ast }$ is estimated from the time
+In the simulation results presented below, bold italic letters \textit{M} and \textit{P} in the figures denote the cases of mixed and pure states, respectively.
+Unless otherwise specified, the following defaults are adopted in the numerical simulations.
+Isotropic exchange is assumed within the configuration shown in Fig. \ref{sec:inp}(a) [Eq. (\ref{eq:rAB})], with identical vibrational frequencies ($\omega ^{A}=\omega ^{B}\equiv \omega $) and exchange strengths ($J_{0}^{A}=J_{0}^{B}\equiv J_{0}$), yielding $\gamma =1$.
+The qubit motion commences from a position outside the exchange nodes, with the phase at $\phi _{B}=0$.
+For in-phase and antiphase motions (Sec. \ref{sec:inp}), the dynamics are governed by Eq. (\ref{eq:varrhot}), while Eq. (\ref{eq:Ut_tau}) describes the out-of-phase motion (Sec. \ref{sec:outp} ).
+All analytical results have been verified to match the direct numerical integration of the master equation [Eq. (\ref{eq:dvarrhodt})].
+Energies are in units of $\left\vert J_{0}\right\vert \equiv 1$, and time $t$ in units of $\hbar /\left\vert J_{0}\right\vert $.
+To observe critical boundary dynamics (ESD, ESB, or TZD), the ESP $\left\vert \varepsilon \right\vert =0.01$ is selected, with $J_{0}=-1$.
+The characteristic operating period $T^{\ast }$ is determined from the time $t^{\ast }$ required for the state to reach the entanglement-separability boundary